Agricultural Literacy Curriculum Matrix

 - Repeat steps 1-3 with the other card themes.

 - Lead a discussion with the class about how to determine the credibility of information on the Internet.
-Refer to the Gauging Website Credibility Rubric for five criterion to consider when analyzing an Internet source.
+Refer to the Gauging Website Credibility Rubric for criterion to consider when analyzing an Internet source.

 - Use the themes and the credible resources found in the answer key at the end of the Two Truths and a Lie document to have the students conduct research on agricultural topics.